iambumblehead/scroungejs/README.md

  - **--inputPath= _path_**, **-i _path_**, _default: ./_

-   a systempath to a directory or file.
+   a systempath to a directory or file. multiple paths may be given, separated with a comma, for example: `--inputPath=./path/1,./path/2`.

  - **--outputPath= _path_**, **-o _path_**, _default: ./cmpr_